Postcard Stories: Collection One

 Soon it would be morning, and everyone knew that the Creator was coming to enjoy the garden.
 All the other flowers were beautiful, and so they stood tall.
 Everyone wanted to praise the Creator.

 Glory, however, was a droopy vine, and she was sure that she was not good enough to honor Him.
 As morning approached, her heart broke, and her vines drooped even lower.

-Just at the point when the sun poked its head over the eastern horizon, there was a great buzz in the garden.
+Just at the point when the sun poked its head over the eastern horizon, there was a great excitement in the garden.
 Birds sang.
 Bees buzzed.
 The flowers sent out their best fragrance.
 The Creator walked through the garden with great delight.
 When He came to Glory, He felt her sadness.

 “Why are you sad?”
 He asked her.